Infatuated with L.A.

 In 1967 Patrick’s studio looked clean, neat, and office-like.
 The next year it looked like a den in the Casbah—it seemed to change as often as Auntie Mame’s.
 I recorded the changes in photographs, and this painting was made from drawings, life, and photographs.

-- New Paintings and Drawings, Landau-Alan Gallery, New York (Mar 14–Apr 8); catalogue.
+- New Paintings and Drawings, Landau-Alan Gallery, New York, NY, USA (Mar 14–Apr 8); catalogue.

-- Jeunes peintres anglais, Palais des Beaux-Arts, Brussels (Oct 1–22); catalogue.
+- Jeunes peintres anglais (Young British Painters), Palais des Beaux-Arts, Brussels, Belgium (Oct 1–22); catalogue.

-- Recent British Painting: Peter Stuyvesant Foundation Collection, Tate Gallery, London (Nov 15–Dec 22); catalogue.
+- Recent British Painting: Peter Stuyvesant Foundation Collection, Tate Gallery, London, UK (Nov 15–Dec 22); catalogue.

-- David Hockney, A Rake’s Progress: A Poem in Five Sections, text by Donald Posner, London: Lion and Unicorn Press.
+- A Rake's Progress: A Poem in Five Sections, by David Hockney and Donald Posner, London: Lion and Unicorn Press.